Peace camp: History

 The first peace camps are known to have originated in the 1920s.

 1980s

 The first modern peace camps were the various (initially mixed but later) women-only peace camps at the military base at Greenham Common, England, set up in 1981.
 Greenham Common Women's Peace Camp maintained a presence at the camp until 2000.
-Women-only peace camps were based at Waddington, Lincs from April – September 1982 and Capenhurst October 1982 – March 1983.
+Women-only peace camps were based at Waddington, Lincs from April – September 1982 and Capenhurst from October 1982 – March 1983.
 Other, mixed-sex, peace camps sprang up at the military bases of Upper Heyford, Daws Hill in High Wycombe, RAF Molesworth, Lakenheath, Naphill and Faslane.
 Faslane Peace Camp, which was established in 1982, is still in existence today.
+There has been a women's peace camp at Aldermaston for one weekend a month since 1985 that continues to meet.

 Naphill

 A bunker was constructed for RAF Strike Command on National Trust land (Bradenham Village) near High Wycombe, England between 1983 and 1985.
 Naphill Peace camp was set up to witness and oppose this construction.
 The Angry Pacifist magazine was produced out of Naphill Peace camp.